-Living Memorial Sculpture Garden in Weed
+Living Memorial Sculpture Garden Weed CA

 Directly off Highway 97, 13 miles from the town of Weed, the Living Memorial Sculpture Garden is home to meandering trails over 136 acres with iron sculptures of various scenes inspired by American armed forces.
 Mount Shasta overlooks the garden in the distance, with plenty of beauty at every step.